GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex2_f2ls_R3KJband_cmdline.rst

     reduce @flat.lis

 If you wish to see the fit, you can add ``-p interactive=True`` to the commands above.
-For example, he is now the HK flat fit looks like.
+For example, this is how the HK flat fit looks like.

 .. image:: _graphics/f2ls_R3KJflatnorm.png
    :width: 600